Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 <br>

-# United States Burden Of Disease
+# United States Burden of Disease

 This report highlights U.S findings from the Global Burden of Disease 2021 study (GBD 2021) dataset, focusing on understanding current mortality rates, cause-specific mortality, and associated risk factors for men and women across all ages.